bluecatlabs/gateway-workflows/Community/sdwan_firewall_rule_updater/README.md

 ![screenshot](img/sdwan_fw8.jpg?raw=true "sdwan_fw8")

 - Rule Delimiter Keyword(phrase):
-The updated firewall rules will be set above this keyword, meaning any rule below this keyword will not be overwritten.
+The updated firewall rules will be set above this keyword (phrase), meaning any rule below this keyword will not be overwritten.
 Typically a *"Deny All Traffic"* rule will be set here so that only the updated firewall rules based on DNS Edge domain lists will be allowed through.

 ![screenshot](img/sdwan_fw9.jpg?raw=true "sdwan_fw9")